SATIADENNIS/ONS-CORE/README.md

 License
 -------
-Onest Core Code is under the MIT license.
-See [LICENSE](https://github.com/Onest-io/ONS-CORE/blob/master/LICENSE.txt) for more information.
+LocalCent Core Code is under the MIT license.
+See [LICENSE](https://github.com/LocalCent-io/USD-CORE/blob/master/LICENSE.txt) for more information.